GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ### Failures ###

-If a failure occurs during any of the steps, the tool exits in an emergency mode during which it collects all the present artifacts, and remote logs (`rsyslog`) if any, then sends an SQS message signaling failure to the protal
+If a failure occurs during any of the steps, the tool exits in an emergency mode during which it collects all the present artifacts, and remote logs (`rsyslog`) if any, then sends an SQS message signaling failure to the portal.

 ---